Primordial black holes from single-field inflation: a fine-tuning audit: Acknowledgements

 \section{Acknowledgements}

-CB thanks Swagat Mishra for useful conversations.
+The authors thank Guillermo Ballesteros, Matteo Braglia, Swagat Mishra and the authors of \cite{Qin:2023lgo}.
 CB and SP thank the organisers of the Messengers of the Early Universe: Gravitational Waves and Primordial Black Holes workshop in Padua where an early version of this work was first presented.
 PC acknowledges support from the Institute of Physics at the University of Amsterdam.
 AG acknowledges support from the Science and Technology Facilities Council [grant numbers ST/S000550/1 and ST/W001225/1].
 CB acknowledges support from the Science and Technology Facilities Council [grant number ST/T000473/1].
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.
 No new raw data were generated or analysed in support of this research.

 \thefigure{A.\arabic{figure}} {A.\arabic{figure}}